alvo254/k8s-up/README.md

 ## Updating deployment and rolling back to previous deployment
  - kubectl set image deployment <deploymnent-name> <deployment-pod "same as deployment-name">=<image-to-replace-deployment>
  - kubectl set image deployment nginx-app nginx-app=nginx:1.16.4

+If you want more details about a particular revisio ass to --revision flag
+ - kubectl rollout history deployment fitness --revision=2

+To select a version you want to role back to
+ - kubectl rollout undo deployment fitness --to-revision=3

+To role back to the lets call it latest tag which is pulled by default if you dont specify the image tag
+ - kubectl rollout undo deployment fitness

 ## Create deployment
 kubectl create deployment <name-of-deployment> --image=<image>